-Learn in-person or online to organize workflow, ensure employees understand their duties or delegated tasks, monitor employee productivity, provide constructive feedback and coaching, and set goals for performance and deadlines in ways that comply with the company’s vision.
+Learn to organize workflow, ensure employees understand their duties or delegated tasks, monitor employee productivity, provide constructive feedback and coaching, and set goals for performance and deadlines in ways that comply with the company’s vision.

 SUPERVISOR LEADERSHIP TRAINING COURSE